 isiZulu & isiXhosa

 SPARK scholars’ second taught language is taught according to the scope and sequence laid out in the South African national curriculum.
-We do not teach Afrikaans at any of our schools in the network.
 We offer isiZulu as the additional language at all SPARK schools in Gauteng and isiXhosa at our school in the Western Cape, because they are the most populous previously marginalized African languages of their provinces.

 Social & Emotional Learning